ejwillemse/BAN313/chapter2.md

 In this exercise we will fist calculate the residual of the first observation, and thereafter view all the residuals to see if the conditions for linear regression has been met.

+Please make sure that you know what a residual is for linear regression before attempting the assignment, and refer to [this tutorial](http://www.cyclismo.org/tutorial/R/linearLeastSquares.html) to see how the cofficients from the linear regression model should be extracted.

 *** =instructions

 1. Calculate the residual of the _first_ observation in the dataset by comparing its actual `time_hr` against its predicted `time_hr` based on its `length_m` value.
 To do so you will first need to fit a linear-regression line using the `lm` function, and then access the intercept (`beta_0`) and slope of the fitted line (`beta_1`) and convert it into the `time_hr_predict <- beta_0 + beta_1*length_m` format.
 Thereafter you can calculate the residuals.
 Assign the final residual value to `res_obs1`.